-If the parties cannot agree on the terms, either party may apply to the Consumer, Trader and Tenancy Tribunal (the Tribunal) to have the terms of the tenancy determined.
+If the parties cannot agree on the terms, either party may apply to the NSW Civil and Administrative Tribunal (NCAT) to have the terms of the tenancy determined.

 There are situations where a tenant can make improvements to a farm with or without the owner’s consent.

 If the owner consents to the improvements, the tenant and land owner can reach agreement about compensation for the tenant.
 There is a general obligation to pay fair compensation for improvements.